What is a Urinary Tract Infection?

 To diagnose a urinary tract infection, a urine sample will be taken by the staff at AM/PM Walk-in Urgent Care and tested right away.
 A urinalysis will reveal signs of infection if you have a UTI and the results will be available in a few minutes.
 Because UTIs are caused by bacteria, you will likely be prescribed an antibiotic.

 If you have any suspicions that you may be dealing with a urinary tract infection, don’t put it off.
 Untreated UTIs can complicate treatment.
 Visit AM/PM Walk-in Urgent Care today.
-We have offices in Bergenfield and North Bergen, NJ.
+We have offices in Bergenfield, Cliffside Park, North Bergen, Norwoord, Englewood, and Allendale.
 No appointment necessary.